A Critical Connectivity Radius for Segmenting Randomly-Generated, High Dimensional Data Points: Generalized Image: Sharp Threshold and Critical Radius Calculations

 \end{proof}

 The idea is to use the result of the theorem to calculate, as a function of $M$ and $N = N(M)$, the exact size of a prototypical hexagon which will be used to partition $\mathcal{B}$ into hexagons of equal size.
-As $K = N^{2}$ is fixed as the number of classes of data points, $M^{2}$ is fixed for the initial calculation of $S(M,N)$ and the subsequent classification of the first $M^{2}$ data points.
-In $\cite{Grimmett}$, it is stated and proven that there is a critical probability of connection between hexagons containing a point of a network such that it is no longer possible to have disjoint clusters of points when this critical probability of connection is exceeded.
+As $K = N^{2}$ is fixed as the number of clusters of data points, $M^{2}$ is fixed for the initial calculation of $S(M,N)$ and the subsequent segmenting of the first $M^{2}$ data points.

+In $\cite{Grimmett}$, it is stated and proven that there is a critical probability of connection between hexagons containing a point of a network such that it is no longer possible to have disjoint clusters of points, when this critical probability of connection is exceeded.
 Hence, all points will be connected into one cluster, which is not what we intend to model, in this case.

 Since the size of $\mathcal{B}$ is fixed, then to decrease the probability of connection while maintaining $K = N^{2}$ disjoint contiguous clusters of points, the size of each hexagon must decrease while increasing the number of hexagons in the boundaries of the disjoint regions.
 In this way, the ratio of the total number of occupied hexagons to the total number of hexagons will be less than this critical probability of connection.
 Note that we used uniformity of the points throughout $\mathcal{B}$ so that the approximate number of points in a cluster of hexagons is proportional to the ratio of the number of hexagons in the cluster divided by the number of hexagons in the entire region, $\mathcal{B}$.
 Also, note that the minimum number of hexagons required for separation is given by thm. $(\ref{minimum_hexagon_theorem})$, so that the common radius of the circle that can circumscribe any one of these hexagons is of size

 thereby necessarily indicating that